|Images copyright MARVEL COMICS|

 in their own time, apparently, for the spell to be effective.)

-ethereal self could have arrived so quickly, explains Strange.
+self could've arrived so quickly, explains Strange.

-suggests here that the two are the same.
+his 'ethereal self', suggesting that the two are the same.

 for the fare come from?
 And how does his 'actual' body function

 independently when his mind is elsewhere?
 If his mind was in

 his metaphysical self when Mordo enslaved it, how could he